Garden Party (The Office): Synopsis

-Andy Bernard (Ed Helms) decides to throw a garden party at Schrute Farms to impress his parents and Robert California (James Spader), and exhaustively explains party manners to the office workers.
-Andy is jealous at the amount of attention his younger brother Walter Bernard, Jr. (Josh Groban) receives from his father, and thinks that by throwing an elaborate party he can ensure his father's blessings.
+Andy Bernard decides to throw a garden party at Schrute Farms to impress his parents and Robert California, and exhaustively explains party manners to the office workers.
+Andy is jealous at the amount of attention his younger brother Walter Bernard, Jr. receives from his father, and thinks that by throwing an elaborate party he can ensure his father's blessings.
 At first, the party goes along smoothly.
 Andy makes a toast to Robert in order to get his fellow employees to toast him, as if to show to his parents and California that he is valued by his employees.
 His plan backfires, however, and instead more people toast Robert, and Robert's toast is about the easiness of the manager job.
 To get everybody's mind off of Robert, Andy decides to sing "More Than Words" as a duet with his father.
 This too goes awry as his father corrects his playing and singing, and ultimately decides to sing a duet with Walter Jr. instead of Andy.
 Upset, Andy takes his guitar and storms off.

 His father confronts him privately about his outburst, and when Andy admits to trying to win his father's affection, he reacts with annoyance, harshly telling him that he is simply not proud of Andy's accomplishments, and is annoyed at Andy's attempts to gain his approval.
-This conversation is overheard by the other staff on the baby monitor Jim (John Krasinski) and Pam Halpert (Jenna Fischer) brought for their daughter, and Pam quickly turns off the monitor to let Andy save face.
-Darryl Philbin (Craig Robinson) and Oscar Martinez (Oscar Nunez) confide to the camera that they now understand why Andy feels he needs to prove himself to everyone.
+This conversation is overheard by the other staff on the baby monitor Jim and Pam Halpert brought for their daughter, and Pam quickly turns off the monitor to let Andy save face.
+Darryl Philbin and Oscar Martinez confide to the camera that they now understand why Andy feels he needs to prove himself to everyone.
 After his family leaves, a dejected Andy, feeling unwanted by his family and co-workers, says goodbye to the office staff as they turn the garden party into a barbecue.
 Darryl and Oscar, however, convince Andy to stay with a cheeseburger and a beer.